apache/datasketches-website/docs/Graduation/Resolution.md

-RESOLVED, that the Apache DataSketches Project be and hereby is responsible for the creation and maintenance of software related to an open source, high-performance library of stochastic streaming algorithms commonly called "sketches" in the data sciences.
+RESOLVED, that the Apache DataSketches Project be and hereby is responsible for the creation and maintenance of software related to an open source, high-performance library of streaming algorithms commonly called "sketches" in the data sciences.
 Sketches are small, stateful programs that process massive data as a stream and can provide approximate answers, with mathematical guarantees, to computationally